awsdocs/aws-config-developer-guide/doc_source/ec2-managedinstance-association-compliance-status-check.md

 # ec2\-managedinstance\-association\-compliance\-status\-check<a name="ec2-managedinstance-association-compliance-status-check"></a>

-Checks whether the compliance status of the AWS Systems Manager association compliance is COMPLIANT or NON\_COMPLIANT after the association execution on the instance\.
+Checks if the status of the AWS Systems Manager association compliance is COMPLIANT or NON\_COMPLIANT after the association execution on the instance\.
 The rule is compliant if the field status is COMPLIANT\.
+For more information about associations, see [What is an association?](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state.html#state-manager-association-what-is)\.

 **Identifier:** EC2\_MANAGEDINSTANCE\_ASSOCIATION\_COMPLIANCE\_STATUS\_CHECK